How to choose and replace a pvc patio roof (with pros and cons)

 I hired a local roofer, and waited until the pvc white roof panels came in stock.

-While waiting, I pressure washed then re-painted all the wooden rafters (which took a week!) with a semi-gloss trim paint to freshen things up nicely.
+While waiting, I pressure washed, then repainted all the wooden rafters (which took a week!) with a semi-gloss trim paint to freshen things up nicely.

 Can’t have a pretty new roof with wood needing painting!